 However, someone had definitely been in his apartment.

 He came to this conclusion thanks to two telling signs.
 First, Korehammer never left any lights on in his apartment.
-It was an old trick he had learned from a friend in the Moss Genetic Systems army.
+It was an old trick he had learned from a friend in the Tyler Gene Systems army.
 Odds were if someone broke into your home and was stupid enough to turn on a light, they wouldn’t think to turn it off before they left.

 And second, Ludmila was laying on his bed with her throat slashed ear to ear, blood pooling under her body and running onto the floor.